carlalennon/portfolio-project-2/readme.md

 First step - building the page.
 Went to W3 schools to freshen up on HTML basics.
 Built out the meta details in the header
-Added twitter card for the band to share their game
+Added twitter card for the band to share their game Plan for game, based on previous Unity build, div for game window, character div, obstacles are divs too
 # To do List
 ## Good
 * "How to Play" div